 The 5R’s to a more Eco-Conscious Life: be creative & live cheaper

-This is a global issue but change starts with the consumer.
-We have the power of our voices and the dollar!
+This is a global issue, but change starts with the consumer (and that is every individual).
+We have the power of our voices and we vote everyday with the dollar!

 These are the 5R’s to live by:

 Our lives are so full of things and unnecessary stuff.

 Each item has an environmental cost: the extraction of raw materials, the making of the product, the distribution, then the final stage- the disposal.

 Be thoughtful when buying, we as consumers have the power of the dollar to tell companies what we do and don’t want.

 If we start refusing plastic bottles, veggies wrapped in plastic and other single-use plastics, the market that once existed is gone.
 Don’t dismiss the power of an individual.

 It’s only one plastic straw said 7.6 billion people.